pingcap/docs-tidb-operator/en/configure-a-tidb-cluster.md

 > **Note:**
 >
-> If this field and custom scheduler(or nodeAffinity, nodeSelector, etc..) are both set, nodes not matching custom scheduler will be bypassed.
+> If this field and tidb scheduler (or nodeAffinity, nodeSelector, etc..) are both set, nodes not matching tidb scheduler will be bypassed.
 See [implicit conventions](https://kubernetes.io/docs/concepts/workloads/pods/pod-topology-spread-constraints/#conventions)

 ### High availability of data